VapaudenKuolemasta/images-links-switcher-userscript/README.md

 images-links-switcher-userscript
 ================================

+ - Add User Script Command 'Switch "images/links"' in your greasemonkey/tampermonkey menu
  - Insert images instead of links on "Index of"-like web pages, or links instead of images
  - Remember your choice for each domain